AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 Damage is a very long formula with a lot of variables:
 `DMG = (((2*L/5 + 2) * Power * A/D)/50 * Burn * Screen * Targets * Weather * FF + 2) * Stockpile * Crit * DblDmg * Charge * HH * STAB * Type1 * Type2 * Random`
-- L: Pokemon's current level
+- L: Monster's current level
 - Power: Power of the move being used
 - A: Attack (or Sp.
-Attack) stat of attacking pokemon
+Attack) stat of attacking monster
 - D: Defense (or Sp.
-Defense) stat of defending pokemon
+Defense) stat of defending monster
 - Burn: 0.5 if defender is burned, move isn't guts, but is physical.
 - Screen: 0.5 if using either relfect against physical attacks or Light screen against special attacks.
-- Targets: In double battles, if a move hits two pokemon, 0.5.
+- Targets: In double battles, if a move hits two monsters, 0.5.
 1 otherwise.
-Moves that hit all pokemon also do 1.0, like earthquake.
+Moves that hit all monsters also do 1.0, like earthquake.
 - Weather: halves fire move in rain, doubles water type moves, reverse for Sunlight
 - FF: If flash-fire triggered and is a fire type move, 1.5.
 Otherwise 1.0.
 - Stockpile: If energy has been stockpiled, multiply by 2 or 3.
 Otherwise 1.